2600hz/kazoo5/doc/blog/documenting_kazoo.md

 Moving the docs out of Confluence and into the git repo was a big move.
 Each developer can update the docs in their editor of choice and the tooling enforces some measure of strictness on what that looks like.

 Speaking of, consistent looking code is a Godsend!
-While style guides may irk some, we've found overall that adherence to a style produces more benefits than drawbacks, especially once you get past the [bike-shedding](https://en.wikipedia.org/wiki/Law_of_triviality) phase (**cough** [atom ticky policy](https://github.com/2600hz/kazoo/pull/2724) **cough**). `make fmt` enforces a style across all Erlang code in Kazoo, regardless of what editor is used.
+While style guides may irk some, we've found overall that adherence to a style produces more benefits than drawbacks, especially once you get past the [bike-shedding](https://en.wikipedia.org/wiki/Law_of_triviality) phase (**cough** [atom ticky policy](https://github.com/2600hz/kazoo/pull/2724) **cough**). `make fmt` enforces a style across all Erlang code in {% BRAND_NAME %}, regardless of what editor is used.

 Management has to buy-in to the importance of docs.
 We had a 3-day retreat to Tahoe for skiing and documentation writing with the two co-founders and CTO present and writing docs.
 The message is clear to all - long live documentation!